MerrickMath/MerrickMath.github.io/2021Statistics.md

 ### Important Dates
 * <a href="https://MerrickMath.github.io/2021Statistics/Activities/Colloquium1.pdf"> One Variable Statistics Colloquium </a> : September 15
 * One Varibale Data Unit Test: September 20
-* <a href="https://MerrickMath.github.io/2021Statistics/Activities/Colloquium2.pdf"> Two Variable Statistics Colloquium </a> : September 15
+* <a href="https://MerrickMath.github.io/2021Statistics/Activities/Colloquium2.pdf"> Two Variable Statistics Colloquium </a> : September 27
-* Two Varibale Data Unit Test: tbd
+* Two Varibale Data Unit Test: October 4

 ### Exam
 * The AP Statistics exam will be held on Thursday May 5, at 12PM.